jeffbski/redux-logic/docs/api.md

 The process hook is run asynchronously after the middlware calls next, so typically this means that the state will have been updated by the reducers (unless there are any other async middleware or logic delaying execution).
 Thus the process hook's getState will refer to recently updated state.

-The process hook is only executed if the validation hook allow was called (or if the validation hook was not defined and thus the default validation was used).
+The process hook is only executed if the validate/transform hook allow was called.
 If reject was called then the process hook will not be executed.

 The process hook is an ideal place to make async requests and then dispatch the results or an error.

-By default it is expected that you would call the dispatch function one time to dispatch either results or an error.
-If you don't wish to dispatch anything then calling dispatch with undefined like `dispatch()` will dispatch nothing but will complete the logic.
+Since the most common use case is to do a single dispatch, that's what process expects by default.
+You would call dispatch exactly one time passing whatever success or failure action.
+If you decide in your logic that you don't want to dispatch anything call dispatch empty `dispatch()` to complete the loogic.

-You may also dispatch an observable if you want to make multiple dispatches or perform a long running subscription.
+If you want to perform multiple dispatches for a long running subscription or to dispatch many different things then there are a couple ways to do it.
+You may dispatch an observable and for every result it will dispatch.
+There is also a way to perform multiple dispatches by using dispatch's options argument.
 See advanced section for more details.

 The default process hook if none is provided is: